TheGupta2012/backend-MedApp/README.md

 # 🔹 Auto Medical Diagnosis
 🚨 _Created for InnovateNSUT 2021_
-> An NLP based API to predict what ailments a person may be experiencing given how they are currently feeling.
+> An NLP based API to predict what ailments a person may be experiencing given how they are feeling.

 ## 🔸Overview
 - This API is supposed to be of one of endpoints for [MedApp](https://med-app-nsut.netlify.app) in determining beforehand how a person is feeling and what are their symptoms without reading the whole description that the patient provides.